Over $1 Billion Won for Our clients

 Before, during, and immediately after delivery, your medical provider has a responsibility to assess your risk factors and plan for a complicated or high-risk delivery if necessary.
 If they fail to do so, you can hold them liable for any injuries sustained by you and/or your child.

-Call (401) 200-4059 for a free consultation with one of our Rhode Island birth injury attorneys.
-We are here to fight for the justice your baby deserves!
+Call (401) 200-4059 today for your free case review and let our experienced Rhode Island birth injury team fight for the justice your family deserves.